Shivam1131/location-info/README.md

 # location-info

 ## Overview:
-	This application is an API that will result in details about the given location.
+	This application is a web service that will result in details about the given location.
-	We can also get filtered result based on categoryName provided with the request.
+	We can also get filtered results based on categoryName provided with the request.

 ## Software Installation:
 	java 1.8
 	git
 	maven

- Git ropository need to be cloned on local machine and run following command to start an application
+ Git repository needs to be cloned on the local machine and run following command to start an application

 ## Access Credentials Creation:
 	Generate Geocode api keys.
 	Generate FourSquare client secret and client ID.

- Replace google Geocode api keys in AppConstants.java file with `GOOGLE_API_KEY` key.
+Replace Google Geocode API keys in AppConstants.java file with `GOOGLE_API_KEY` key.
 Replace Foursquare client_id and client_secret in AppConstants.java file with `CLIENT_SECRET` and `CLIENT_ID`.

 ##### Build the application without test-cases
 ``` mvn clean install -DskipTests```